vinnikonduru/tennisgame/README.md

 # Tennis-game
-# This is a tennis game using canvas tags and in HTML...!
+# This is a tennis game using canvas tags  in HTML...!